 Simon K Jones is the writer of Write More with Simon K Jones.
 Simon is known for publishing an ongoing serialized crime thriller called Tales from the Triverse, which features a unique blend of science fiction and fantasy.
 He also posts helpful video guides and writing advice for serialized fiction and has published a YA optimistic, post-apocalyptic novel called No Adults Allowed.

-How it will operate
+How it operates

 To make the awards as fair as possible, I’ll screen the entries linked in the official round post, confirm in a comment that you’ve been entered, and strip the accepted stories of identifying characteristics (except the title) before sending them to the judges.
-This will require me to copy and paste the stories into a separate document to share with only the judge.
+This will require me to copy and paste the stories into a separate document to share with the judge only.
 The document will be deleted after each judging period.

 The Lunar Awards considers the following: